How the United States Could Lose a Great-Power War

 The Pentagon is moving toward implementing a strategic shift in this direction.
 The challenge now is to identify the most promising options for providing the requisite capabilities and to move the resources needed to field them rapidly and in large numbers.
 This is now the crucial task on which the U.S. military and the militaries of our allies and partners should focus.

-Elbridge Colby is a principal at the Marathon Initiative.
-He served as U.S. deputy assistant secretary of defense for strategy and force development from 2017 to 2018.
+David Ochmanek is a senior defense analyst at the nonprofit, nonpartisan Rand Corporation.
+He served as deputy assistant secretary of defense for force development from 2009 to 2014.